How to Stop Stress Eating: 7 Helpful Solutions

 Engage in Sustainable Eating and Lifestyle Choices

-In addition to the tips above, here are a few other suggestions to help you make nourishing food and lifestyle choices when you’re feeling stressed:
+In addition to the tips above, here are a few other stress eating solutions to help you make nourishing food and lifestyle choices when you’re feeling stressed:

 - Avoid food deprivation